MoAshour93/ConstructionAI/README.md

-# 👷‍♂️ ConstructionAI – AI Innovator in Construction 🚀
+# 👷‍♂️ ConstructionAI – AI Innovation in Construction 🚀

 Welcome!
 I’m Mohamed Ashour, a Chartered Quantity Surveyor deeply passionate about applying **Data Analytics** and **Artificial Intelligence** to the construction industry.
 Here, you’ll find a collection of cutting-edge AI initiatives, each aiming to redefine how we approach construction and project management.
 My work explores the powerful synergy between **construction expertise** and **machine learning**—turning concepts into scalable, production-ready solutions.